 The 1950s saw Warner Bros.
-Inc., operating a gravel operation on Route 116 in Sunderland and saw the company's acquisition of
+Inc., operating a gravel operation and hot mix plant on Route 116 in Sunderland and saw the company's acquisition of

 more gravel land off East Plumtree Road and Hubbard Hill Road (both also in Sunderland).
 (Both gravel operations, the